 Before moving on to the upload process, make sure you have also taken care of the following things:

-• Unique bundle ID — The package name uniquely identifies your app on the Google Play Store.
+- Unique bundle ID — The package name uniquely identifies your app on the Google Play Store.
 Since you can't edit it once your app is published, make sure to choose a name that will be relevant for your app throughout its entire lifecycle.
 You can set the package name in the application's manifest file.
+Package names are also registered as part of Android's new developer verification program, and Play Console handles this automatically for new apps.

-• Signed app release — Every application should be digitally signed with a developer's certificate.
-The certificate is used to identify the author of an app and can't be generated again.
+- Every application should be digitally signed with a developer's certificate.
+The certificate is used to identify the author of an app and cannot be generated again.

-• The file format — Google accepts two release formats, including app bundles and .apk.
-However, .aab is a more preferred option.
-To use this format, you need to enroll in app signing by Google Play.
+- The file format — Google accepts two release formats, including app bundles (.aab) and APKs.
+However, .aab is required for all new apps.
+To use this format, you need to enroll in Google Play app signing.

-• Target API level — Starting August 31, 2025, new apps and app updates must target Android 15 (API level 35) or higher to be submitted to Google Play.
+- Target API level — New apps and app updates must target Android 15 (API level 35) or higher to be submitted to Google Play.

 Step 6: Creating the App on Google Play Console